luci/luci-go/lucicfg/doc/README.md

   * {{{ milo_build_url }}}
   * {{{ milo_builder_url }}}

 All variables are URL component encoded.
 Additionally, use `{{{ ... }}}` to disable HTML escaping.
-If the template does not satify the requirements above, the link is not displayed.
+If the template does not satisfy the requirements above, the link is not displayed.

 [Project.bug_url_template]: https://chromium.googlesource.com/infra/luci/luci-go/+/refs/heads/main/milo/api/config/project.proto
 [mustache]: https://mustache.github.io